-Helmericks (Sheet 14), an unattended, 2,500 ft. dirt airstrip, is located approximately 12 miles southwest of Oliktok Point.
+- Helmericks (Sheet 14), an unattended, 2,500 ft. dirt airstrip, is located approximately 12 miles southwest of Oliktok Point.
 It is situated west of the main channel of the Colville River near the mouth, and should be considered for emergency use only.
-Ditches line both sides of runway, which gets soft when wet.

-Ugnu-Kuparuk (Sheet 51) is a continuously attended, 6,000 ft. gravel private airstrip serving the Kuparuk facilities.
+Ditches line both sides of runway, which gets soft when wet. - Ugnu-Kuparuk (Sheet 51) is a continuously attended, 6,000 ft. gravel private airstrip serving the Kuparuk facilities.
 It is located approximately 15 miles south-southeast of Oliktok Point.

-- · Simpson Lagoon water depths range from 3 to 7 ft. - · Bars and shoals obstruct the passages between Pingok Island and Cottle Island (Sheets 33 and 34, respectively). - There is small boat shelter from east winds behind the small sand spit west of Oliktok Point.
+- Simpson Lagoon water depths range from 3 to 7 ft. - · Bars and shoals obstruct the passages between Pingok Island and Cottle Island (Sheets 33 and 34, respectively). - There is small boat shelter from east winds behind the small sand spit west of Oliktok Point.
 It provides excellent moorage but is limited to 5 ft of water.
 This shelter is exposed to southwest winds.
 Shelter from southwest winds is available on the east side of Oliktok Point. - There is a boat launch at Oliktok Dock. - Simpson Lagoon currents are generally to the west at 10 to 30 cm/sec.

 - Sand-silt shores are very narrow (less than 20 ft wide) and interrupted by small creek mouths and areas of thick peat deposits.
 Large areas of potential overwash between Oliktok Point and Kalubik Creek (to the west) may make cleanup difficult.
-Backshore areas are wet tundra. - Vegetated shorelines in this area may preclude the use of heavy equipment.
-Sand-silt washed over on the vegetated shorelines is mixed with large peat blocks, making mechanized travel difficult. - West and north winds and Colville River discharge will cause floating oil to impinge on the shoreline west of Oliktok Point.
+Backshore areas are wettundra. - Vegetated shorelines in this area may preclude the use of heavy equipment.
+Sand-silt washed over on the vegetated shorelines is mixed with large peat blocks, making mechanized traveldifficult. - West and north winds and Colville River discharge will cause floating oil to impinge on the shoreline west of Oliktok Point.
 There is some restricted access to beaches by shallow water.

-There are staging areas at Oliktok Dock and approximately 2 miles southeast of Oliktok Dock.
+$\bullet \ \, \text{There are staging areas at Oliktok Dock and approximately 2 miles southeast of Oliktok Dock.}$

-PRESTAGED EQUIP.
-AREA LOCATION ITEM QUANTITY TYPE

-KUP-11 DS-3R Boom 500' 8" x 6" river

-KUP-12 Oliktok Dock Boom 3,400' 8" x 6" river

-KUP-12 Cont'd Additional equipment stored seasonally at Oliktok Boom 1,300' Shore Seal (with floating pump and blower)

-- Boom 1,100' 14" x 24" Inflatable ocean

-Boom 492' 14" x 20" Nofi rapid deploy
+PRESTAGED EQUIP.AREA LOCATION ITEM QUANTITY TYPE KUP-11 DS-3R Boom 500' 8" x 6" river KUP-12 Oliktok Dock Boom 3,400' 8" x 6" river KUP-12 Cont'd Additional equipment stored seasonally at Oliktok Boom Boom Boom Mini-barges HYPU Anchor Systems 1,300' 1,100' 492' 2 1 Various Shore Seal (with floating pump and blower) 14" x 24" Inflatableocean 14" x 20" Nofi rapid deploy 249 bbl For boomdeployment Various

-Mini-barges 2 249 bbl

-HYPU 1 For boom deployment

-Anchor Systems Various Various

-See the latest Supplement, Alaska and United States Coast Pilot for current information on air and vessel access, respectively.
+\See the latest Supplement, Alaska and United States Coast Pilot for current information on air and vessel access, respectively.

-NOTE: All values given on these pages are for planning purposes only
+NOTE: All values given on these pages are for planning purposes on